-Although collecting feedback may seem like a simple task, many HR practitioners and leaders face hurdle as they start to do it without the right tool.
+Although collecting feedback may seem like a simple task, many HR practitioners and leaders face hurdles as they start to do it without the right tools.

-Knowing the right questions to ask, setting up a confidential survey, getting participations, and analyzing results are all heavy tasks to take on.
+Knowing the right questions to ask, setting up a confidential survey, getting participation, and analyzing results are all heavy tasks to take on.

 This highlights the importance of having the right tool to collect feedback.
 It ensures all the process is seamless and reduces the amount of load for the team setting up the survey.